Visionary Angels Part 1

-The initial reaction that I got from people when I started telling people about the vision was certainly not what I wanted to hear.
+The initial reaction that I got when I started telling people about the vision was certainly not what I wanted to hear.

 Refusing to let myself be deterred, I joined the Center for Nonprofit Management and started the process of establishing Helping Our Music Evolve as a 501c6 business league.
 They put me in touch with a consultant who walked me through filing the appropriate paperwork with the great State of Tennessee and the IRS.

 It turned out that I needed a board of directors.
 And I was a full-time student at one of the most music-focused colleges on the planet...
 Belmont University.
 Right place, right time?

 To make a long story short, I moved from Arkansas in the Fall of 2015 to study music business and production at Belmont University.
 My original focus was on propelling my own artistic vision forward, not helping others manifest theirs.

 But I couldn't let this idea go.
 The more I thought about it the more excited I got.
 I had to find the right people to make it happen.